Public / Private Cooperation

 Through developing relationships with appropriate U.S. and regional organizations that demonstrate a shared sense of purpose, values, and priorities, we:

 - Establish collaborative relationships across sectors to increase stakeholder engagement in Latin America and Caribbean security and stability outcomes

 - Leverage cross-sector relationships, expertise, and resources to amplify the effects of mutually beneficial SOUTHCOM enterprise programs and activities

-SOUTHCOM's Public Private Cooperation Division seeks private partners whose regional efforts complement and magnify our own.
+SOUTHCOM's Public Private Cooperation Division seeks NFE partners whose regional efforts complement and magnify our own.
 Areas of collaborative work include:

 - Combined/multinational exercises (clinic and school construction, medical, dental, and veterinary engagements, and other humanitarian civic assistance activities for underserved populations)